emilycolon/JavaScript-Hangman/README.md

-9th step: created divs for the parts of the man - started code to check for correct/incorrect guesses 10th step: created function to create a div for each char of the word 11th step: added styling to create "underlines" on each letter of the word
+9th step: created divs for the parts of the man - started code to check for correct/incorrect guesses 10th step: created function to create a div for each char of the word 11th step: added styling to create "underlines" on each letter of the word 12th step: updated script to add two sets of divs so can hide ones with word